 While Google finds the majority of airlines and agencies offering flights, there are a few exceptions you should know about.
 Google flights don’t pick up low-cost carrier airlines.
 We’re not sure why this is, but perhaps it’s something that will change in the future.

 So, unfortunately, your cheap Google flight search won’t count in popular LCCs such as RyanAir, EasyJet, or AirAsia.
 At least, not just yet.
+When searching Google flights with discount airlines check to make sure there are no additional fees for carry on luggage.

 How to Use Google Flights to Find Cheap Flights